🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Where:

-• f* = fraction of bankroll to bet
+• f* = proportion of your capital to stake

-• p = your estimated probability of winning
+• p = your projected likelihood of success

 Worked example